daviddeepan/aimwiser-take-home/README.md

 Launched backend api server consisting of dummy data to preview on the page.

 Make sure 'json-server' is installed.
+Change PORT to port number.

 Also make sure json-server is installed.